Webster Students Studying in the U.S.

-- Walker EDGE 101: Online Resource in Canvas (0 credit hours)
+- Walker EDGE 101: Online Tutorial in the WorldClassRoom (0 credit hours)

 Intermediate foreign language proficiency is required for internships in Austria, China, Germany and Mexico.
 Students applying for internships in Germany must also have completed at least four semesters of college or university coursework by the internship start date to be eligible for a German work permit.

 The Summer 2015 application deadline has passed.
 The Summer 2016 application will open in Fall 2015.